Yellowstone National Park 7 min read

 See our DIY Guide to Fly Fishing the Firehole River for more information on this fishery.

 Lamar River Valley

-Other areas of the river include the Upper Lamar River, where the fish are small and not plentiful, Cache Creek where you can find moderately sized cutthroat, the Canyon Section where the water can run fast making the fishing a bit more difficult, and Slough Creek which can yield some wonderful fishing opportunities.
+Other areas of the river include the Upper Lamar River, where the fish are small and but plentiful, Cache Creek where you can find moderately sized cutthroat, the Canyon Section where the water can run fast making the fishing a bit more difficult, and the famous Slough Creek which can yield some wonderful fishing opportunities.